Homeschooling in the United States: Motivation

 Parents give many different reasons for homeschooling their children.
-In the 2003 and 2007 NHES, parents were asked whether particular reasons for homeschooling their children applied to them.
 Parents continually rank concern about the school environment, to provide religious or moral instruction, and dissatisfaction with the academic instruction available at other schools, as the most important motivations for homeschooling.

 From 2003 to 2007, the percentage of students whose parents reported homeschooling to provide religious or moral instruction increased from 72 percent to 83 percent, although this number has been declining.
+It is currently reported only 53% of cite religious instruction as a motivation.
 Typically the religious belief being represented is evangelical Christian.

 Other reasons include more flexibility in educational practices and family core stability for children with learning disabilities or prolonged chronic illnesses, or for children of missionaries, military families, or families who move often.

 Student outcomes

-Religious beliefs

-A number of religious institutions and individual advocates of homeschooling have attempted to quantify the effects of homeschooling on student outcomes, resulting in false promotion of the benefits of homeschooling.
-Analysis conducted by sociologist Jeremy Uecker at the Christian college Baylor University, using qualitative methods on the National Study of Youth and Religion revealed that homeschooled young adults were no more religious than other young adults from the same demographic profile who attended public or private school.
-In addition, results from a survey administered by a Canadian Christian non-profit group, Cardus, in 2011 found that homeschooled young adults attended religious services with roughly the same frequency as their peers who attended a private, Protestant school, although homeschoolers attended church more often than their Catholic school peers.
-Milton Gaither, a professor of education at Messiah College believes that, "homeschooling itself will not automatically produce adults who share the conservative political, religious and moral beliefs of their parents."

 Academic performance

 In a review of existing studies on homeschooled students in the US population, the overall impact of this educational method indicates a near zero difference with publicly educated students, across a variety of metrics, included higher education outcomes.
 Despite these claims, studying the outcomes of students in homeschooling programs in the US is difficult due to a lack of transparency in reporting test scores by homeschooling parents, bias in grading, a lack of demographic information, and a non-randomized sample of students.
 There is limited evidence, from small samples, that homeschooled children perform better on the ACT or SAT, but these studies suffer from sample bias, a lack of external validity, self-selection bias, and a multitude of other study design flaws resulting in a lack of causality.

-One of the most comprehensive studies to date, using an extensive set of panel data finds that students who are homeschooled, on average, performed poorly compared to public educated peers.
+One study finds that students who are homeschooled and non related to a religious affiliation may score lower compared to those with religious affiliation.
 In a small sample survey, students who were homeschooled scored lower than peers on positive social characteristics, indicating less socialization.

+Higher education enrollment

+Homeschooled students may access higher education at the college or university level, some through dual enrollment while in high school and through standardized tests such as the College Level Examination Program (CLEP) and DANTES Subject Standard Tests (DSST).

+US colleges and universities will admit homeschooled students who meet the institution's entry requirements.
+As of 2024, 75% of colleges and universities have an official policy for homeschool admissions and 95% have received applications from homeschoolers for admission.
+Documents that may be required for admission vary, but may include ACT/SAT scores, essays, high school transcript, letters of recommendation, SAT 2 scores, personal interviews, portfolio, and a GED.